almostearthling/when-command/support/docs/install.md

 ## Linux

-The following steps can be followed on an updated version of Debian Linux 12:
+These steps can be followed on an updated version of Debian Linux 12:

 1. start a Gnome session using **Xorg** as a backend